An Empirical Study on Information Extraction using Large Language Models: Example of input prompts

-For demonstration, we show the zero-shot prompts, few-shot ICL prompts and few-shot COT prompts of NER task on the CoNLL03 dataset.
+We show the zero-shot prompts, few-shot ICL prompts, few-shot COT prompts, and the prompts modified by the three improvement methods of the NER-Flat sub-task on the CoNLL03 dataset.
 Prompts for other datasets/tasks are similar.
-The zero-shot prompt with the best performance is selected to construct the corresponding few-shot ICL/COT prompts.